geez0219/website-ng/src/assets/branches/r1.0/tutorial/beginner/t07_estimator.md

     return estimator
 ```

-Then let's start the training using default argument
+Let's train our model using the default `Estimator` arguments:

 ```python